OpenTTD/OpenTTD/readme.txt

 Unix:
   OpenTTD can be built with GNU "make".
 On non-GNU systems it's called "gmake".
+  However, for the first build one has to do a "./configure" first.
   Note that you need SDL-devel 1.2.5 (or higher) to compile OpenTTD.

 MacOS X:
-  Use "make" or Xcode (which will then call make for you) This will give you a binary for your CPU type (PPC/Intel) To make a universal binary type "make UNIVERSAL_BINARY:=1"
+  Use "make" or Xcode (which will then call make for you) This will give you a binary for your CPU type (PPC/Intel) However, for the first build one has to do a "./configure" first.
+  To make a universal binary type "./configure --enabled-universal" instead of "./configure".

 BeOS:
-  Use "make".
+  Use "make", but do a "./configure" before the first build.

 FreeBSD:
   You need the port devel/sdl12 for a non-dedicated build. graphics/png is optional for screenshots in the PNG format.
-  Use "gmake".
+  Use "gmake", but do a "./configure" before the first build.

 MorphOS:
   Use "make".
+However, for the first build one has to do a "./configure" first.
   Note that you need the MorphOS SDK, latest libnix updates (else C++ parts of OpenTTD will not build) and the powersdl.library SDK.
 Optionally libz, libpng and freetype2 developer files.

 OS/2:
   Open Watcom C/C++ 1.3 or later is required to build the OS/2 version.
 See the